Skip to main content

 As an infant and toddler caregiver, you also become an infant’s and toddler’s language and communication partner.
 Infants grow from turning their heads and responding to familiar faces and voices to being able to express their thoughts, feelings and experiences in words as toddlers.
 This amazing development occurs primarily through the interactions and experiences created by adult caregivers who use communication and language with infants and toddlers in responsive and meaningful ways throughout the day.
 Take a moment to think about the responsive care you provide and the ways it affects infants’ and toddlers’ language and communication development.

-The handout, More Than Baby Talk, outlines ten practices that support language and communication skills of infants and toddlers.
-The table below highlights the practices that are presented and defined within the handout.
-In addition, you will find the research evidence that supports the use of each practice along with strategies and ideas for using the practice with infants and toddlers.
+The table below highlights ten practices that support the language and communication skills of infants and toddlers (Gardner-Neblett & Gallagher, 2013).
+You can learn more about the research evidence that supports the use of each practice along with strategies and ideas for using the practice with infants and toddlers in the Learn activity.

 PracticeDescription